Donate | Apply For Service Dog

 Different organizations will take different amounts of time to match a client with a service dog.
-Most reputable service dog organizations have a wait list of 2-5 years.
+Most reputable service dog organizations have a wait list of 2-5 years for service dogs.
 A client may be matched earlier or later than the date provided to them by the organization.

-Genesis Assistance Dogs, Inc. places our dogs at no charge to the client.
+Genesis Assistance Dogs, Inc. and most other non-profit organizations place our dogs at no charge to the client.
 You are encouraged to explore other organizations to see how they handle placement fees, etc.